 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.

-When Christ spoke in this manner, it was not an exhortation to ‘being good’ nor serving as a victim.
-He was citing the critical importance of not partaking in this drug of choice, loosh.
+Part of the exercise of faith comes in the realization that the margin will alway favor the house.
+The decision is where you choose to stand and the reward you seek.
 The more specific set of abuses which compose loosh (or ‘not-faith’) are tallied in Exhibit A at the end of this article.
-In this particular context as well, one should note that you can ‘take it with you’.
+In this particular context as well, one should note that you can ‘take it with you.’

 Do not be deceived however, one’s addictions will follow them into the beyond.

 Nor does faith itself mandate that one believe in a specific model of God, spiritual realm, or hereafter.
 One does not have to believe in God at all.
-Faith is not expressed through one’s intellectual or doctrinal allegiance to a specific cosmology.
-In fact, many of the Gods of our crafting or imperious scriptures come suspiciously close to the Lycurgian insane entity defined on the right hand side of Exhibit A at the end of this article (the Cupholder of the Lycurgus Cup).
+Faith is not expressed through one’s understanding or doctrinal allegiance to a specific teaching.
+If actual intellectual, religious, doctrinal, or cosmological correctness were the litmus for getting into heaven, then none of us would get there.
+Moreover, many of the Gods of our crafting or imperious scriptures come suspiciously close to the Lycurgian insane entity defined on the right hand side of Exhibit A at the end of this article (the Cupholder of the Lycurgus Cup).
 This false model of God is the only celestial parent we have been presented unfortunately.
 Atheists comprehend the incumbent logical inconsistencies therein, and understandably reject such an entity.

 You can safely assume you’ve created God in your own image when it turns out that God hates all the same people you do.